riyadattani/personal-blog/cmd/posts/my-journey-to-writing-my-blog-in-go.md

 golang
 -----

 I built this blog from scratch, without a blog engine.
-I used Go to build it and some html + css to make it look pretty.
+I used Go to build it, and some html + css to make it look pretty.
-This is my first personal project in Go, in fact, its my first personal project on a live website.
+This is my first personal project in Go, in fact, it's my first personal project on a live website.
 [Tweet me](https://twitter.com/DattaniRiya) if you have any feedback whether its kind, mean or funny!
 I also wrote a technical counterpart to this blog - you can find it [here](https://www.riyadattani.com/blog/A%20technical%20approach%20on%20building%20this%20blog%20from%20scratch%20).

 So I made the decision to make a blog in Go because it was different language to what I normally use at work (Node) and